Aberdour: Geography

 The A921, the main road along the south coast of Fife, leads down the High Street of Wester Aberdour, before kinking sharply left to cross the railway line, then right again to progress through Easter Aberdour's Main Street.

 Wester Aberdour has a narrow through road more closely hemmed in by shops and hotels.
 A number of vernacular buildings of the 17th-early 19th centuries add to the historic scene.
 Close to the railway bridge, three lanes continue eastwards, presumably once the route of the original High Street before the arrival of the railway.
 One now leads to Aberdour railway station, a beautifully kept and cared for example of a traditional station, in keeping with its role of transporting at least a quarter of the village's working population to their work each day.

 A second lane leads alongside the railway line to Aberdour Castle, while a third leads to the restored Aberdour House.
 A little further west, a narrow road closely lined with high walls, Shore Road, leads down to the West Sands and the Harbour.
 For many this area is the highlight of any visit to Aberdour; parking at the foot of Shore Road is usually at a premium.

 Another road leads coastwards from Easter Aberdour.
-Hawkcraig Road leads past St Fillan's Church and through Silversand Park, home to Aberdour Shinty Club, en route to the much better parking area on Hawkcraig.
-This was formerly a sandstone quarry and then used as the council refuse tip before becoming a carpark, part of the overgrown and rocky bluff separating Aberdour's two bays.
+Hawkcraig Road leads past St Fillan's Church and through Silversand Park, home to Aberdour Shinty Club, en route to a parking area on Hawkcraig.
+The car park was the site of a whinstone quarry between 1910 and 1933, exploiting the dolerite sill which forms the bedrock geology.
+The area was then used as the council refuse tip before becoming a car park in the 1970s, part of the overgrown and rocky bluff separating Aberdour's two bays.
 From here is it a short walk to the Silver Sands, Aberdour's busiest and most popular beach.

 On the west side of Hawkcraig Point there is a short concrete jetty that was used as part of the development of radio controlled torpedoes during World War I. The foundations of the Radio Hut can still be seen in the lea of the hill.